 Babs walked slowly to the coffin set in front of the church.
 Barry had insisted on being right in front with an open coffin.
 The priest had thoughtfully left a chair at the side of the coffin.
 Babs, moving quickly, placed an envelope on the chair, “Carrie” it said on the outside in bold writing.

 Babs climbed onto the chair and into the coffin, struggling a little and careful not to make too much noise.
 Sliding down next to Barry, she leaned over and kissed his cold cheek.
 “Together as always” she whispered.
 Babs pulled the lid closed, switched on a little light she had brought with her and took 6 tablets with a small bottle of water.
 They were Barry’s heart medication and more than 1 was fatal.
-It slowed her heart within 15 minutes and stopped in completely 5 minutes after that.
-Babs had relaxed, put her arms around Barry and gone to sleep.
+It slowed her heart within 15 minutes and stopped it completely 5 minutes after that.
+Babs relaxed, put her arms around Barry and just went to sleep.

 Carrie felt a presence and looked up.
 She could have sworn she saw her mother and father together.
 She put it down to nerves and grief, returning to her phone.
 Half an hour later she knocked gently on the door “Mom, you ok?
 Can I come in?’
 Nothing, of course.
 There was no-one left alive in the chapel.
 Going in Carrie immediately noticed 2 things.
 Her mother was no nowhere to be seen and the coffin was closed.
 Getting closer she saw the envelope and her heart skipped a beat.
 “What had her precious, head-strong mother done now?”

 Rushing to tear open the envelope, Carrie’s heart was racing.
 “Carrie, please respect my decision and leave me to be with dad.
-I have already gone, just a bit sooner than I would have as I would surely have died of a broken heart without your father.
+I have already gone, just a bit sooner than I would have as I would surely have died of a broken heart without him.
 I love you all so much, I’m sorry that you have to lose your mother and father together but know that we are only happy together.
-I could not let him go alone”.
+I could not let him go alone.”
 Carrie’s heart caught in her chest and she let out a sob.
 Slowly opening the coffin, her heart broke to see them both lying there.
 She could see her mother was gone but made sure anyway.

 “Love you both” Carrie kissed them goodbye, her tears falling on their faces.
 Leaving the little torch on, she closed the lid and tried to gather herself.
 When Sondra and Barry got there a few minutes later she called them alone into the church and told them what had happened.
 After the shock had worn off and they both made sure their mother was dead, they accepted it, even though the pain was intense.
 They didn’t want either parent to be apart, they understood that their mother needed this and accepted it.